What is an Open Relationship?

 Open Relationship Pros and Cons

-.
 Before opening the floodgates of this relationship, you should both accept with all your heart that there will be risks, as well as benefits to having this type of relationship.
-Monogamy is already hard.
-This is going to be even harder.
+Monogamy is already hard, and this is going to be even harder.

 1. Personal Growth

-The main reason for some people why they enter into open relationships is that they have become bored and felt restricted in their previously monogamous relationships.
+The main reason why some people enter into open relationships is that they have become bored and felt restricted in their previously monogamous relationships.
 In open relationships, you’re both going to meet and connect not only with each other but with lots of people, without cheating, since you both consent to it.

 3. Enhanced Communication

 Honesty and transparency will always be the most important ingredient in open relationships.
 In order to trust one another with other people, you will have to open up sexually and emotionally to your partner to positively talk things through.

 Jealousy happens even in open relationships.
 Especially when communication does not work properly.
 But even with extensive communication, you can still hurt someone’s feelings.
 It could be that a lover of yours falls in love with you and wants to have more than just sex with you.
 It is also possible that your partner could fall in love with one of their lovers.